The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 I. Organizational beginning.

 Dear Guys!
-Today is a special day at our school!
-We have teachers from various schools.
-And I hope that they will like our school, and you will be able to show what you have learned during this time.
-In the lesson, you will complete tasks, give complete answers, listen carefully to the questions of the teacher and the answers of your comrades, help each other in difficult situations.
+Today is an unusual day at our school!
+Our guests are teachers from various schools.
+And I hope that they will like it at our school, and that you will be able to show what you have learned during this time.
+During the lesson, you will complete tasks, give complete answers, listen carefully to the teacher’s questions and your friends’ answers, and help each other in difficult situations.

 1.2.
-Reporting the topic and objectives of the lesson
+Communicating the topic and objectives of the lesson

 There is just a temple